Last Updated November 19, 2024

 Helpful tools to create your own visual content

 • PowerPoint + Keynote templates.
-PowerPoint may not be sexy, but it’s easy to use and surprisingly powerful tool for visual design.
+PowerPoint may not be sexy, but it’s easy to use and a surprisingly powerful tool for visual design.
 From gorgeous Facebook cover photos to killer infographics to engaging SlideShares, you’ll be surprised at how far these tools can take you.
 To get started, check out these free, downloadable templates for PowerPoint and Keynote

 • Canva.
 If you don’t have the budget for a graphic designer, Canva is a lifesaver.
 This simple online tool helps you design images, edit photos, and create beautiful visual content at little to no cost.
 It’s fast, too.
 Canva includes hundreds of elements and fonts for free, or you can access their premium digital library for a very small fee.